Roman Road Trust has given not-for-profit media company Social Streets the licence to relaunch Roman Road LDN high street magazine.

 Roman Road LDN was relaunched in January 2018 and is a digital-only brand, though special print editions are planned.
 The online magazine covers local lifestyle, culture and community news as well as things to do in the Roman Road area of Tower Hamlets, which includes Bow, Mile End, Fish Island, parts of Hackny Wick, Stepney and Globe Town.

 Roman Road LDN was first piloted back in 2014 by digital content consultant Tabitha Stapely as a pilot to test Stapely’s vision for hyper local journalism.
-Stapely then went on to found community and economic development trust Roman Road Trust to learn about community from the bottom up.
-Stapely then went on to found non-profit digital publishing company Social Streets.
+Stapely then went on to create community and economic development trust Roman Road Trust to learn about community from the bottom up and left Roman Road Trust to found non-profit digital publishing company Social Streets.

 Social Streets is based at the new Mulberry UTC on Parnell Road in Bow.